-Most 7-seaters have little luggage space when all the seats are occupied.
+Most seven-seaters have little luggage space when all the seats are occupied.
 That’s not a big problem if you drive a Galaxy, as it still has enough room for lots of shopping bags.

-With the back seats lowered, a family of 5 should find space for all their holiday luggage.
+With the back seats lowered, a family of five should find space for all their holiday luggage.
 Fold the middle seats away as well and you could moonlight as a removals company.